-Hold down Ctrl and click on preset button 1 to make sure that factory preset 1 is loaded.
+Hold down Ctrl and click on preset button 5 to make sure that factory preset 5 is loaded.
 The faders in the top row are set to maximum attenuation (called m.a. in the following), so there is no monitoring of the input channels.
-The Submix View is active, therefore for improved overview all outputs except 1/2 are greyed out.
-Additionally all faders are set to the current routing target 1/2.
+The Submix View is active, therefore for improved overview all outputs except 63/64 are greyed out.
+Additionally all faders are set to the current routing target 63/64.
+All faders of the middle row are set to 0 dB, so no matter on which channels a playback happens, the audio will be audible via the Phones output.
+Just try it!

-We will now create a submix on outputs 3+4.
+We will now create a submix on outputs 1+2.
 Please start a multitrack playback.
-In the third row, click on the channels of hardware output 3 or 4.
-The Submix View changes to 3/4.
+In the third row, click on the channels of hardware output 1 or 2.
+The Submix View changes to 1/2.
 Both the fader settings and the output levels of all other channels are still visible, but greyed out for improved orientation.

-As soon as 3/4 became active, all faders of the second row jumped to their bottom position.
+As soon as 1/2 became active, all faders of the second row jumped to their bottom position - except those of playback channels 1/2.
 This is correct, because as mentioned above the factory preset includes a 1:1 routing.
-Click on 1/2 and the faders above are the only active ones, same for 5/6 and so on.
+Click on 3/4 and the faders above are the only active ones, same for 5/6 and so on.

-Back to 3/4.
-Now you can change all the faders of all inputs and playback channels just as you like, thus making any input and playback signals audible via the outputs 3/4.
+Back to 1/2.
+Now you can change all the faders of all inputs and playback channels just as you like, thus making any input and playback signals audible via the outputs 1/2.
 The panorama can be changed too.
 Click into the area above the fader and drag the green bar in order to set the panorama between left and right.
 The level meters of the third row display the level changes in real-time.